Akshay15790/robot_my_pi/README.md

 # robot

+My vehicle setup:

+Throttle
+Pi --> i2c --> MCP4725 --> analog value --> vehicle throttle pin

+Brake

+Steering
+Gpio -->

-This will run a simple robot with a webserver on a raspberry PI with the Adafruit Motor Hat.
+This will run a vehicle with a webserver on a raspberry PI.
 I wrote this up for myself for fun and to help me remember how I set things up.

-High level overview can be found in this article: https://www.oreilly.com/learning/how-to-build-a-robot-that-sees-with-100-and-tensorflow

 ## Hardware

 - Raspberry PI 3
 - 16GB (or larger) SIM Card
-- Adafruit Motor Hat (for wheels)
-- Any chassis with DC motors - for example: https://www.amazon.com/Emgreat-Chassis-Encoder-wheels-Battery/dp/B00GLO5SMY/ref=sr_1_2?ie=UTF8&qid=1486959207&sr=8-2&keywords=robot+chassis
-- Adafruit Servo Hat (for arms)
+-
-- HC-SR04 sonars
+- HC-SR04 sonars (TODO)
-- Any stepper motor arm - for example: SainSmart DIY Control Palletizing Robot Arm for the arm (https://www.amazon.com/dp/B0179BTLZ2/ref=twister_B00YTW763Y?_encoding=UTF8&psc=1)
+-
-- Raspberry PI compatible camera - for example: https://www.amazon.com/Raspberry-Pi-Camera-Module-Megapixel/dp/B01ER2SKFS/ref=sr_1_1?s=electronics&ie=UTF8&qid=1486960149&sr=1-1&keywords=raspberry+pi+camera
+- Raspberry PI compatible camera (TODO) - for example: https://www.amazon.com/Raspberry-Pi-Camera-Module-Megapixel/dp/B01ER2SKFS/ref=sr_1_1?s=electronics&ie=UTF8&qid=1486960149&sr=1-1&keywords=raspberry+pi+camera

 To get started, you should be able to make the robot work without the arm, sonar and servo hat.